 Even if a library has a limited onsite collection of reference materials, it has access to enormous reference and information resources through the Internet.
 These resources include POWER Library.
-POWER Library is the online portal to all that Pennsylvania libraries offer.
+POWER Library is the online portal to statewide databases funded by Library Services and Technology Act funds through the Office of Commonwealth Libraries.
 This is the place to find trustworthy answers to questions about healthcare, consumer purchases, personal finances, and more.
 Library patrons can enjoy free 24/7 access to newspapers, magazines, journals, historical documents and photos, online databases, and eBooks.
 POWER Library can be accessed through the library's web site remotely and in house.